puppetlabs/puppet-strings/spec/fixtures/unit/markdown/output.md

 #### Parameters

-The following parameters are available in the `apt_key` resource type.
+The following parameters are available in the `apt_key` type.

 ##### `id`